grafana/agent/docs/sources/shared/wal-data-retention.md

 ### WAL corruption

 WAL corruption can occur when Grafana Agent unexpectedly stops while the latest WAL segments are still being written to disk.
-For example, a WAL corruption can happen if a host disk fails, the host crashes, or the host is forcibly shut down.
-When you restart Grafana Agent, it tries to repair the WAL by removing corrupt segments.
+For example, the host computer has a general disk failure and crashes before you can stop Grafana Agent and other running services.
+When you restart Grafana Agent, the Agent verifies the WAL, removing any corrupt segments it finds.
 Sometimes, this repair is unsuccessful, and you must manually delete the corrupted WAL to continue.

 When the WAL becomes corrupted, Grafana Agent writes error messages such as `err="failed to find segment for index"` to the log file.